catseye/Chrysoberyl/article/Retrocomputing.md

 Rundown: The CPU was a 6510, which was a slightly modified 6502.
 Commodore BASIC 2.0 was in the ROM;
 this is the same BASIC that was in the VIC-20.
-[The Commodore 64 Programmer's Reference Guide][] is an invaluable reference, or is it a guide?
+The [Commodore 64 Programmer's Reference Guide][] is an invaluable reference, or is it merely a guide?
 Lots of C64 stuff can also be found at [zimmers.net](http://www.zimmers.net/anonftp/pub/cbm/).

 Emulators: The `x64` executable from [VICE](http://vice-emu.sourceforge.net/), written in C99 and